mvglasow/unison-wiki/Reporting-Bugs-and-Feature-Requests.md

 ## Unison's product is the source code

 Unison's product is the source code.
+This means that problems that are not in the source code release are not Unison bugs.

 A packaging system having an old version is not a bug in Unison.
 A packaging system having an incorrect build procedure is not a bug in Unison.
 Packaging system issues should be reported to the packaging system, and may not be entered in Unison's tracker.